China’s e-commerce Market

 This heightens the importance of developing a quality consumer shopping funnel with a smooth, intuitive shopping experience rated the most important factor in China.
 You have on average 6-8 seconds to retain an online customer, the page must be built with the Chinese end consumer in mind with an emphasis placed on product presentation, selection, page design, navigation and call to action.

 How is the Chinese market evolving and how will this affect international brands?
-The situation now is a very different to last year.
+The situation now is very different from last year.

 Tmall Competition is High